|

 the Latin region.

-Recently the world health organization (WHO)
+Recently the world health

-and the International Association for Trauma
+organization (WHO) and the International

-and surgical Intensive Care (IATSIC) has
+Intensive Care (IATSIC) has undertaken

-undertaken efforts to address the growing
+efforts to address the growing injury

-injury problem in developing countries, with
+problem in developing countries, with

 deviation from the robust trauma care